rossumai/university/docs/learn/coupa/coupa-integration-setup.md

 ---
-title: "Coupa: Integration setup"
+title: 'Coupa: Integration setup'
 sidebar_position: 1
 sidebar_label: 'Integration setup'
 ---

+import WIP from '../\_wip.md';

+The following article guides you through the Coupa integration setup.
+It consists of two mandatory parts: Coupa configuration and Rossum hook configuration.

-## 1. Coupa part
+## Configuring Coupa

 The main prerequisite is to have a valid Coupa user with needed permissions (see [OAuth 2.0 scopes](./coupa-oauth-scopes.md)).
 If you don't have a user with needed permission, ask your admin to create it.